Nisarg000/BankingWebsite/README.md

 Also I should have just created a zip file instead of uploading individual files.
 But well whats done is done.
 Good thing I am not writing this readme article for a company otherwise my boss would have whooped my a**.

 Yeah thats pretty much it for this project!

+Feel free to give me the best documentation and readme file of the year award!